Top brands favored on the "A" Circuit including Antares, Butet, Luc Childeric, CWD, Devoucoux, Delgrange, Tad Coffin, Voltaire, and more.

 If you would like an opinion on whether a particular saddle is likely to work for you, feel free to email me the following information at firstname.lastname@example.org : your height, your weight, note whether you consider yourself to be long from hip to knee, the breed of horse you will be using the saddle on, a general description of your horse's build (wither height and width of back), and your riding discpline and level (jumping height).
 With this information, I can help assess whether the saddle is close enough to your needs to warrant further consideration, i.e. ordering the saddle for a trial.
 While the fit can only fully be assessed in person, my goal is to help keep your return shipping costs to a minimum by discussing sizing with you prior to your order.

-All saddles come with a trial policy.
+All orders come with a trial policy automatically included.
 Click on "Trial Policy" at the top of the screen for details on trial policy terms.
 To take a saddle on trial via credit card or Paypal, click on the "Add to cart" button below the saddle photo.
 It may take up to 24 hours after placing your order for a saddle to show as "Out On Trial" on the website, as the site must be updated manually each day.
 To take a saddle out on trial with payment via check or money order, click on the Placing An Order link to the left for mailing information.

 Thank you for understanding that saddles will not be held for anyone in particular until payment is made.
 (In the case of payment by money order or check, if you have confirmed that the payment is in the mail, I will hold the saddle for 7 days to give your payment time to arrive.)

 Note that while this site is updated once daily, availability may change quickly on saddles.